Perrigo Company plc (NYSE:PRGO) Expected to Post Earnings of $0.69 Per Share

-Wall Street analysts forecast that Perrigo Company plc (NYSE:PRGO) will announce $0.69 earnings per share for the current fiscal quarter, Zacks reports.
-Three analysts have made estimates for Perrigo’s earnings, with estimates ranging from $0.66 to $0.72.
-Perrigo reported earnings per share of $0.93 during the same quarter last year, which indicates a negative year-over-year growth rate of 25.8%.
-The business is scheduled to issue its next earnings report on Wednesday, November 3rd.
+Wall Street brokerages forecast that Perrigo Company plc (NYSE:PRGO) will post earnings per share of $0.69 for the current quarter, Zacks reports.
+Three analysts have issued estimates for Perrigo’s earnings, with estimates ranging from $0.66 to $0.72.
+Perrigo posted earnings of $0.93 per share in the same quarter last year, which would suggest a negative year-over-year growth rate of 25.8%.
+The firm is expected to report its next quarterly earnings report on Wednesday, November 3rd.

-According to Zacks, analysts expect that Perrigo will report full year earnings of $2.51 per share for the current financial year, with EPS estimates ranging from $2.41 to $2.61.
-For the next fiscal year, analysts anticipate that the business will post earnings of $2.76 per share, with EPS estimates ranging from $2.69 to $2.85.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side research analysts that that provide coverage for Perrigo.
+According to Zacks, analysts expect that Perrigo will report full year earnings of $2.51 per share for the current fiscal year, with EPS estimates ranging from $2.41 to $2.61.
+For the next fiscal year, analysts anticipate that the firm will report earnings of $2.76 per share, with EPS estimates ranging from $2.69 to $2.85.
+Zacks’ earnings per share calculations are an average based on a survey of sell-side analysts that cover Perrigo.

-Perrigo (NYSE:PRGO) last released its earnings results on Wednesday, August 11th.
-The company reported $0.50 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.61 by ($0.11).
-Perrigo had a negative net margin of 7.77% and a positive return on equity of 6.89%.
-During the same quarter last year, the company posted $1.03 EPS.
+Perrigo (NYSE:PRGO) last announced its quarterly earnings results on Wednesday, August 11th.
+The company reported $0.50 EPS for the quarter, missing analysts’ consensus estimates of $0.61 by ($0.11).
+Perrigo had a positive return on equity of 6.89% and a negative net margin of 7.77%.
+During the same quarter in the prior year, the business earned $1.03 earnings per share.

+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Parallel Advisors LLC boosted its position in shares of Perrigo by 31.4% in the second quarter.
+Parallel Advisors LLC now owns 882 shares of the company’s stock worth $40,000 after purchasing an additional 211 shares during the period.
+Cambridge Investment Research Advisors Inc. boosted its position in shares of Perrigo by 2.5% in the second quarter.
+Cambridge Investment Research Advisors Inc. now owns 9,326 shares of the company’s stock worth $428,000 after purchasing an additional 230 shares during the period.
+Bessemer Group Inc. boosted its position in shares of Perrigo by 1.9% in the second quarter.
+Bessemer Group Inc. now owns 14,403 shares of the company’s stock worth $661,000 after purchasing an additional 263 shares during the period.
+Creative Planning boosted its position in shares of Perrigo by 2.8% in the second quarter.
+Creative Planning now owns 16,501 shares of the company’s stock worth $757,000 after purchasing an additional 453 shares during the period.
+Finally, AlphaCrest Capital Management LLC boosted its position in shares of Perrigo by 1.5% in the first quarter.
+AlphaCrest Capital Management LLC now owns 35,483 shares of the company’s stock worth $1,436,000 after purchasing an additional 517 shares during the period.
+Institutional investors and hedge funds own 82.40% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 21st.
-Stockholders of record on Friday, September 3rd will be paid a $0.24 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, September 21st.
+Shareholders of record on Friday, September 3rd will be given a $0.24 dividend.
 The ex-dividend date of this dividend is Thursday, September 2nd.
-This represents a $0.96 annualized dividend and a dividend yield of 2.33%.
-Perrigo’s payout ratio is 23.88%.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.36%.
+Perrigo’s payout ratio is currently 23.88%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Walleye Capital LLC grew its stake in shares of Perrigo by 2,214.5% in the 2nd quarter.
-Walleye Capital LLC now owns 143,359 shares of the company’s stock worth $6,573,000 after acquiring an additional 137,165 shares in the last quarter.
-Woodline Partners LP bought a new position in Perrigo during the second quarter valued at about $6,953,000.
-Invesco Ltd. grew its position in Perrigo by 1.0% during the second quarter.
-Invesco Ltd. now owns 2,599,108 shares of the company’s stock valued at $119,168,000 after buying an additional 25,740 shares during the period.
-Maverick Capital Ltd. grew its position in Perrigo by 126.3% during the second quarter.
-Maverick Capital Ltd. now owns 1,034 shares of the company’s stock valued at $47,000 after buying an additional 577 shares during the period.
-Finally, Northeast Financial Consultants Inc bought a new position in Perrigo during the second quarter valued at about $503,000.
-Hedge funds and other institutional investors own 82.40% of the company’s stock.

 Perrigo Company Profile